Dart-Code/Website/_docs/settings.md

 **Default:** `false`.
 <br />
 Whether to consider files ending `_test.dart` that are outside of the test directory as tests.
 This should be enabled if you put tests inside the `lib` directory of your Flutter app so they will be run with `flutter test` and not `flutter run`.

+### dart.coverageExcludePatterns
+An array of glob patterns to exclude from code coverage results.
+Paths matching any of these patterns will still be collected by the Dart VM but not be included in coverage reported to VS Code.

 ### dart.openTestView
 **Default:** `[testRunStart]`.